AgregoreWeb/website/index.md

 The web contents are rendered via Chromium using the [Electron framework](https://www.electronjs.org/).
 Electron is useful since it's what allows us to publish Agregore on Windows, MacOS, and Linux.

-### How do I share stuff?
+### How do I make stuff?

 Agregore not only supports loading data through custom protocols, but it also provides APIs for uploading data into peer to peer protocols.
 This is done via the browser's [fetch()](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) API which is what web developers use to talk to web servers over HTTP or HTTPS.

-You can create your own peer to peer website using this simple code snippet:
+You can create your own peer to peer website using this simple code snippet (open dev tools with CTRL+Shift+I):

 ```javascript
 // Upload your website page